Frequently Asked Questions

 What Will It Cost?

-Since each patient is different, Dr. Noraian will perform your examination, which helps to establish your treatment plan.
-Whenever possible, Dr. Noraian will try to offer multiple treatment options to help you satisfy your personal and financial goals.
-Dr. Noraian‘s staff will provide you with a written treatment plan and its associated fees so that you have the best understanding of how to proceed with your treatment.
+Since each patient is different, Dr. Noraian will perform your examination, which helps to establish your treatment solutions.
+Whenever possible, Dr. Noraian will try to offer multiple treatment solutions to help you satisfy your personal and financial goals.
+Dr. Noraian‘s staff will provide you with written treatment solutions and their associated fees so that you have the best understanding of how to proceed with your treatment.
 The fee for periodontal treatment can vary considerably depending on the type of problems as well as the complexity and length of treatment.
-Dr. Noraian and his staff do their best to provide an approximate fee during the initial visit; but on occasion, Dr. Noraian or his staff may need to complete some additional exploration or further diagnostics before establishing your final treatment plan.
+Dr. Noraian and his staff do their best to provide an approximate fee during the initial visit; but on occasion, Dr. Noraian or his staff may need to complete some additional exploration or further diagnostics before establishing your final treatment solution.
 Dr. Noraian‘s philosophy of practice is to treat as conservatively as possible to help you attain your treatment goals.

 Will My Insurance Cover The Cost?